Great Barrier Reef Virtual Challenge 2021 - 1,429 Miles

 Evidence for all challenges must be received by January 14th 2022 to claim your medal.

-If you would like your medal sent straight out before completing your run, or if you are buying as a gift, sign up then check the gift option on the submit evidence form
+If you would like your medal sent straight out before completing your challenge, or if you are buying as a gift, sign up then check the gift option on the submit evidence form

 (Medal is approx 60mm x 80mm x 4mm)

 See our FAQ for more information.

 One of Australia’s most remarkable natural gifts, the Great Barrier Reef is blessed with the breathtaking beauty of the world’s largest coral reef.
 The reef contains an abundance of marine life and comprises of over 3000 individual reef systems and coral cays and literally hundreds of picturesque tropical islands with some of the worlds most beautiful sun-soaked, golden beaches.

 Because of its natural beauty, the Great Barrier Reef has become one of the worlds most sought after tourist destinations.
 A visitor to the Great Barrier Reef can enjoy many experiences including snorkelling, scuba diving, aircraft or helicopter tours, bare boats (self-sail), glass-bottomed boat viewing, semi-submersibles and educational trips, cruise ship tours, whale watching and swimming with dolphins.